 - Pricing based on the number of emails sent, not contacts stored.
 Sendinblue lets you store an unlimited number of contacts across all its plans.
 No matter how big your email list grows, this will not impact the pricing.
 Constant Contact, as we know, charges per contact stored.
 This can be frustrating for any small business with a rapidly growing list.

-- Endless automation possibilities: Create complex automation workflows with Sendinblue using if/then/else logic.
+- Advanced automation features: Create complex automation workflows with Sendinblue using if/then/else logic.
 Personalize customer journeys, automate lead scoring and nurturing, and react to any customer behavior.
 Sendinblue is a complete email marketing automation platform.

 - Simplify list management with dynamic segmentation and automation.